3PL Fulfillment Process

 - Forward is shipping packages out the door

 Just like each Australian rules football position has a primary duty, each 3PL fulfillment process has its own responsibility that is crucial for fulfilling an order.

 This page will shed some light on the fulfillment center operations that take place between checkout and when the order arrives on your customer’s doorstep.

 We’ll get back to you within 24 hours.

 The 3PL fulfillment process

 Depending on the 3PL, the scope of services offered varies greatly.
-Some offer basic pick, pack, & ship services, while others offer kitting & returns management.
-Here are the primary 3PL fulfillment processes even the most basic 3PLs follow.
+Some offer basic pick, pack, and ship services, while others offer kitting and returns management.
+Here are the primary 3PL fulfillment processes that even the most basic 3PLs follow.

 Your 3PL can’t ship orders if they don’t have your inventory!
 The receiving of inventory is one of the top warehousing operations that has to take place before your 3PL can start fulfilling orders for your online store.
 Receiving refers to the acceptance of incoming inventory followed by its storage.